 If Cumulative Deferral is specified as being applicable in the applicable Pricing Supplement, any Distribution validly deferred pursuant to this Condition 4(e) shall constitute "Arrears of Distribution".
 The Issuer may, at its sole discretion, elect to (in the circumstances set out in Condition 4(e)(i)) further defer any Arrears of Distribution (and, if applicable, any Additional Distribution Amount) by complying with the foregoing notice requirements applicable to any deferral of an accrued Distribution.
-The Issuer is not subject to any limit as to the number of times or to the extent of the amount with respect to which Distributions and Arrears of Distribution can or shall be deferred pursuant to this Condition 4(e)(iv) shall be complied with until all outstanding Arrears of Distribution have been paid in full.
+The Issuer is not subject to any limit as to the number of times or to the extent of the amount with respect to which Distributions and Arrears of Distribution can or shall be deferred pursuant to this Condition 4(e) by complying with the foregoing notice requirements except that this Condition 4(e)(iv) shall be complied with until all outstanding Arrears of Distribution have been paid in full.